 I was doing mirror meditation and I stared at me for a while, then closed the eyes.
 When I reopened them I was dumbfounded.
 My various body parts were rearranged in the mirror.
 I mean GREATLY distorted.

 My head was down around where my knee should be.
 Knees were up at shoulders.
 Left food was up around the right side of where my head should be.
 And so on.
 It was a serious shocker, but by that point in my meditation practice I had seen all sorts of odd things.
 Nothing like this yet, but I took it in stride!

-Anyone ever have a scary meditation experience?
+Did you ever have a scary meditation experience?

 Yes, I’ve had some.
-I’ll go through and see how many out of the 101 experiences I wrote about in my book were ‘scary.’
+I’ll go through and see how many out of the 101 experiences I wrote about in my book were scary.